CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

 * RIPEMD160(0x92): Pop one value from the stack, and push the ripemd160 hash of it.
 * KECCAK256(0x93): Pop one value from the stack, and push the keccak-256 hash of it.
 * BLAKE160(0x94): Pop one value from the stack, and push the blake-160 hash of it.
 Blake-160 here refers to blake2b with a 20 byte output.

-## Environment
-* BLKNUM(0xa0): Push the block number specified in the transaction to the stack as an integer.
-If there's no specified block number, the machine must fail immediately.

 ## Timelock
 * CHKTIMELOCK(0xb0)